osisoft/OCS-Docs/Documentation/SequentialDataStore/Quick_Start.md

 #### Step 1: Acquire a Namespace

-In the API Console, navigate to the OSIsoft Cloud Services page.
-Then, select the **Manage** tab and select **Namespaces**.
+In the OSIsoft Cloud Services portal, open the navigation menu and select **Namespaces** under **Data Services**.
 For the steps in this section, you can use either an existing Namespace or you can create a new Namespace.

-#### Step 2: Acquire client keys
+#### Step 2: Acquire a Client Identity and Secret

 For this example, the application acts as a confidential client – an application that is capable of securely maintaining a secret.
 In Azure Active Directory, the confidential client authentication flow is accomplished using an *Application Identity*.
-OSIsoft Cloud Services supports this authentication with a Client Key and a Secret.
+OSIsoft Cloud Services supports this authentication with a Client Identity and a Client Secret.

-To acquire the Client Key from the portal, select **Client Keys** under **Manage**.
+To acquire the Client Identity from the portal, open the navigation menu and select **Clients** under **Security**.

-You can either select an existing key or create a new key.
-Click the eye icon next to the desired key to see configuration information.
+You can either select an existing Client or create a new Client.
+For a new Client, select **Add Client** and follow the prompts for creating a Client Identity and Client Secret.
+Be sure to record the Client Secret.
+For an exisiting Client, highlight the desired Client and select *Client Details** to see configuration information.

 You will need the Tenant Identity, Client Identity, and Client Secret to proceed.

-The Tenant Identity, Client Identity, and Client Secret are used to acquire a security Token from an identity provider, Azure Active Directory.
+The Tenant Identity, Client Identity, and Client Secret are used to acquire a security Token from an identity provider, Azure Active Directory in this example.

 #### Step 3: Acquire authentication token

 You use the Tenant Identity, Client Identity, and Client Secret to acquire an access token from Azure Active Directory.
-Click on the eye icon next to the desired key to see the values and code samples for various languages.
+Select **Client Details** for the desired Client to see configuration information and code samples for various languages.

 #### Step 4: Create data types